aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 *Note 1: ABI's JSON file must have ".json" as the file name suffix.*

 During the demo compilation process, the automatic generation tool will generate the corresponding C interface calling code according to the contract ABI JSON file.
 If the automatic generation of C interface fails during compilation, you need to delete the unsupported ABI JSON file (or delete the unsupported interface) from the corresponding directory of \<SDKRoot\>/contract, write the C code manually, and assemble the ABI interface.
-For details, please refer to the [Transfer Call](###Transfer-Call-id) chapter.
+For details, please refer to the [Transfer Call](#Transfer-Call) chapter.
-### Host compilation
+### Host Compilation
 Host compilation means that the compilation environment is consistent with the target environment, for example, to compile x86 programs on x86.
 There are usually two scenarios for using Host compilation:
 1. In the software commissioning phase, the software functions are tested on the PC.
 2. The target software itself runs on devices based on x86/x86-64 processors, such as some edge gateways.

-#### Use linux as the compilation environment
+#### Use Linux as The Compilation Environment
 Compile Host based on Linux distribution (such as Ubuntu).
 Generally, there is no need to configure the compilation environment, just make sure that the dependent software has been installed.
 Follow the steps below to compile:

-1. Store the SDK source code in a path that meets the requirements of [SDK source code path](####SDK source code path)
+1. Store the SDK source code in a path that meets the requirements of [SDK source code path](#SDK-Source-Code-Path)
 2. Optional: Put the ABI JSON file of the smart contract to be called in the corresponding directory of \<SDKRoot\>/demo/demo_\<protocol\>/demo_contract (see section 3.3)
 3. In the \<SDKRoot\> directory, execute the following command:
 $make boatlibs

 After the compilation is complete, the generated library file is in ./lib.
 The application should include the header files under ./include and link the libraries under ./lib to achieve the function of accessing the blockchain.
-See [Header Files and Libraries](###Header Files and Libraries)chapter.
+See [Header Files and Libraries](#Header-Files-and-Libraries)chapter.

-#### Use Cygwin as the compilation environment
+#### Use Cygwin as The Compilation Environment
 On Windows, the SDK does not support compilation in environments other than Cygwin, nor does it support compilation with compilers other than gcc.

 The compilation steps are the same as under linux.

-### cross-compilation
+### Cross-Compilation
 In cross-compilation, it is generally necessary to configure the compilation configuration file according to the specific compilation environment.

-#### Use linux as the compilation environment
+#### Use Linux as The Compilation Environment
-##### Independent cross-compilation environment
+##### Independent Cross-Compilation Environment
 Independent compilation environment means that arm-oe-linux-gnueabi-gcc (or similar cross-compiler) has been installed in the Linux system and can be called independently.

 The SDK requires at least the following environment variables to be set in the system to point to the cross-compilation environment: